U.S. Customs and Border Protection has arrived in Charlotte.

 Reports throughout the weekend had officers questioning people and making arrests.
-In at least one case, they broke the window of a man who said he was an American citizen.
-In all, border patrol said it arrested more than 80 people as part of an operation it’s calling “Charlotte’s Web,” as of Sunday morning.
+In at least one case they broke the window of a man who said he was an American citizen.
+In all, U.S. Customs and Border Protection said it arrested more than 80 people as part of what it’s calling operation “Charlotte’s Web,” as of Sunday morning.
 CBP Commander Greg Bovino said in a social media post that “many” of those arrested had criminal histories and his agency would release more information about the people arrested on social media.

-On Saturday afternoon, hundreds of people gathered in First Ward Park to protest the operation.
-They proceeded to walk the streets of uptown Charlotte to demonstrate against the actions.
+On Saturday afternoon, hundreds of people in First Ward Park gathered to protest the operation.
+They proceeded to walk the streets of Uptown Charlotte to demonstrate against the actions.

 GUESTS: